HexaField/streaming-llm/README.md

 The FastAPI-based multi-agent demo stores user-editable agent definitions as Markdown files.
 By default these live in the `.agents/` directory, which is gitignored so local tweaks never appear in commits.
 Set `STREAMING_LLM_AGENTS_DIR=/path/to/dir` before starting the backend to point at a different location.
 On first launch the backend will seed two demo agents (`planner` and `researcher`) into the chosen directory if they are missing.

+When running the SolidJS demo UI, every agent currently in the “Active agents” list receives the exact same shared conversation context.
+Each turn records both the participant role (`PERSON`, `AGENT`, etc.) and the speaker name, so adding additional people or agents in the future only requires surfacing new UI controls—the backend already preserves the metadata needed for richer transcripts.

 ## FAQ

 1. **What does "working on infinite-length inputs" imply for LLMs?**